Damped oscillations of the probability of random events followed by absolute refractory period: exact analytical results

 \textbf{4.
 Damping of the oscillations}

-The formulas (\ref{Pk2}) and (\ref{Pk3}) allow one to analytically calculate the relative damping of the second and third peaks of $P_{k}$.
+The explicit formulas (\ref{Pk2}) and (\ref{Pk3}) allow analytical calculation of the relative damping of the second and third peaks of $P_{k}$.
 Finding the location of these peaks corresponds to solving a linear and quadratic algebraic equation, respectively.
-In particular, for $(n_{ref}+1)\leq k\leq 2(n_{ref}+1)$, calculating $dP_{k}^{(2)}/dk = 0$ by the explicit formula (\ref{Pk2}) we get the location of the second peak,
+In particular, for $(n_{ref}+1)\leq k\leq 2(n_{ref}+1)$, assuming that $k$ is a continuous variable and calculating $dP_{k}^{(2)}/dk = 0$ with the use of Eq. (\ref{Pk2}), one gets the location of the second peak,